 - a.
 Reteaching - b.
 Extensions (Advanced learners) - c.
 Accommodations (English Language Learners) - d.
-Modifications (Students with special needs/504 (those with IEPs))
+Modifications (Students with IEP/504 plans)

 7. Self-Assessment: (TO BE COMPLETED AFTER TEACHING THE LESSON)

 As you respond to each of the following questions, demonstrate through your responses that you are thinking deeply about the development of your teaching skills and use of instructional strategies.